 Mr. House was reportedly involved in political activities in support of Pvt.
 Chelsea Manning, but he hasn’t claimed that any of the data seized from him was intended for publication.
 Mr. Miranda, on the other hand, was seized precisely because authorities hoped he would be carrying work product materials related to Mr. Greenwald’s reporting.
 Regardless of Mr. Miranda’s citizenship, such a search or seizure carried out by US authorities would have violated the Privacy Protection Act.
 This could be why he was targeted in the UK, where US “advisors” would have plausible deniability as to their role in “suggesting” that he be seized and all the data he was carrying be copied.

-The Privacy Protection Act has exceptions, including one for searches at borders and airports (42 USC 200aa-5), but that exception has two crucial limitations:
+The Privacy Protection Act has exceptions, including one for certain searches at borders and airports (42 USC 2000aa-5), but that exception has two crucial limitations:

 Second, the exception to the Privacy Protection Act at international points of entry is limited to searches conducted “in order to enforce the customs laws of the United States.”
 International airport and border searches conducted for any other purpose — including enforcement of laws related to aviation, terrorism, espionage, or unauthorized disclosure of classified documents — are subject to the restrictions in the Privacy Protection Act.